Moonbase59/autocue/README.md

                         recalculation using --extra, thus keeping long song endings intact (default: 15.0) -x EXTRA, --extra EXTRA
-                        Extra LU/dB below overlay loudness to trigger next track for songs with long tail (default: -15.0) -b, --blankskip       Skip blank (silence) within song (get rid of "hidden tracks").
+                        Extra LU below overlay loudness to trigger next track for songs with long tail (default: -15.0) -d DROP, --drop DROP  Max. percent loudness drop at the end to be still considered having a sustained ending.
+Such tracks will be recalculated using --extra, keeping the song ending intact.
+Zero (0.0) to switch off. (default: 40.0) -k, --noclip          Clipping prevention: Lowers track gain if needed, to avoid peaks going above -1 dBFS.
+Uses true peak values of all audio channels. (default: False) -b [BLANKSKIP], --blankskip [BLANKSKIP]
+                        Skip blank (silence) within track if longer than [BLANKSKIP] seconds (get rid of "hidden tracks").
 Sets the cue-out point to where the silence begins.
 Don't use this with spoken or TTS-generated text, as it will often cut the message short.
+Zero (0.0) to switch off.
+                        Omitting [BLANKSKIP] defaults to 5.0 s. (default: 0.0) -w, --write           Write Liquidsoap liq_* tags to file.
+Ensure you have enough free space to hold a copy of the original file.
                         (default: False)
-  -w, --write           Write Liquidsoap liq_* tags to file.
-Use with care, as
-                        ffmpeg can't write all tags to all file types!
-Ensure you have enough free space to hold a copy of the original file. (default: False) -f, --force           Force re-calculation, even if tags exist (default:
+  -r, --replaygain      Write ReplayGain tags to file (track only, no album).
+                        Useful if your files have no previous RG tags.
+Only valid if -w/--write is also specified. (default:
                         False)
+  -f, --force           Force re-analysis, even if tags exist (default: False) -n, --nice            Linux/MacOS only: Use nice?
+Will run analysis at nice
+                        level 18. (default: False)
+  -j JSON, --json JSON  Read/override tags from a JSON file.
+Use - to read
+                        from stdin.
+Intended for pre-processing software which can, for instance, fill in values from their database here. (default: None)

+Note cue_file will use the LARGER value from the sustained ending and longtail calculations to set the next track overlay point.
+This ensures special song endings are always kept intact in transitions.

+cue_file 4.0.2 knows about these tags:
+duration, liq_amplify, liq_amplify_adjustment, liq_blank_skipped,
+liq_blankskip, liq_cross_duration, liq_cross_start_next, liq_cue_duration,
+liq_cue_in, liq_cue_out, liq_fade_in, liq_fade_out, liq_hook1_in,
+liq_hook1_out, liq_hook2_in, liq_hook2_out, liq_hook3_in, liq_hook3_out,
+liq_longtail, liq_loudness, liq_loudness_range, liq_ramp1, liq_ramp2,
+liq_ramp3, liq_reference_loudness, liq_sustained_ending, liq_true_peak,
+liq_true_peak_db, r128_track_gain, replaygain_reference_loudness,
+replaygain_track_gain, replaygain_track_peak, replaygain_track_range.

+The absolute minimum set to (possibly) avoid a re-analysis is: duration, liq_cross_start_next, liq_cue_in, liq_cue_out, replaygain_track_gain.

+A full audio file analysis can take some time. cue_file tries to avoid a (re-)analysis if all required data can be read from existing tags in the file.

 Please report any issues to https://github.com/Moonbase59/autocue/issues
 ```